The Down Syndrome Development Trust

 Our Board Members at the Down Syndrome Development Trust include:

-Andrew is father of Hana age 10 and Finn age 6 who has Down syndrome.
-Andrew’s skills are in site management of commercial building projects mainly in schools, hospitals and some private sector establishments.
+Andrew is father of Hana and also Finn who has Down syndrome.
+Andrew’s skills are in-site management of commercial building projects mainly in schools, hospitals and some private sector establishments.
 He transfers his high quality effective management skills to the Trust’s work and is participating extensively in the ongoing development of the organisation’s framework.
 He continues to support all the projects alongside his other work commitments.